 Put the gelatine sheets in cold water for 10 minutes.

-Put the cream and sugar in a pot and heat it on the fire, stirring gently until the sugar melts.
+Put the cream, milk, and sugar in a pot and heat it on the fire, stirring gently until the sugar melts.

 Squeeze the extra water out of the gelatine leaves and add them into the hot cream mixture.
 Stir well to dissolve.